wasi-shah/Docker-AKS/AKS DevOps/02 Terraform with Azure/Readme.md

 }
 ```
 - data block
 > Data block's primary purpose is to load or query data from APIs other than Terraform's.
 It can be used to provide flexibility to your configuration or to connect different workspaces.
-One way we would use data block in future articles is to query AWS API to get a list of active Availability Zones to deploy resources in.

 > Data is then accessed using dot notation using var identifier.
 For example: var.variable_1
 ```HCL
 # Get Resources from a Resource Group